mah-sam/read-image-bot/README.md

 #### Due to the limited heroku plan, the deployment is currently off.
 If you want to use it, please let me know (:

 A Discord bot that extracts text from the last image in the channel.
+It uses tesseract 5.x to extract text from images, so its limitations are akin to the limitation of tesseract.
-The bot is deployed and can be invited via [this link](https://discord.com/api/oauth2/authorize?client_id=873485624034877481&permissions=2169856&scope=bot)
+The bot is not hosted anywhere currently but it can be invited via [this link](https://discord.com/api/oauth2/authorize?client_id=873485624034877481&permissions=2169856&scope=bot)

 ## Specifications

 - Written in python, the main files are: ImageApp.py and functions.py
-- Uses Google tesseract 4.00 model to extract the text
+- Uses Google tesseract 5.x model to extract the text
 - Uses pytesseract for compatibility with python
 - Uses Discord.py package to communicate with Discord API
 - Supports Arabic and English
+- Easy commands (only need to ping)

 ## Usage